rundeck-plugins/rundeck-azure-plugin/README.md

 * **Mapping Params**: Custom mapping settings.
 Property mapping definitions.
 Specify multiple mappings in the form "attributeName.selector=selector" or "attributeName.default=value", separated by ";"
 * **Resource Group**:  Filter using resource group
 * **Only Running Instances**: Filter for the "Running" instances.
 If false, all instances will be returned.
+* **Use Private Ip**: If enabled, populate node hostname with private ip otherwise public ip is used.

 ### Mapping